zhongwencool/ecron/README.md

 ```
 For example, "@every 1h30m10s" would indicate a schedule that activates after 1 hour, 30 minutes, 10 seconds, and then every interval after that.

->Note: The interval takes the job runtime into account.
+>Note: The interval doesn't take the job runtime into account.
 >For example, if a job takes 3 minutes to run, and it is scheduled to run every 5 minutes,
 >it will have 5 minutes of idle time between each run.

 Implementation
 -----
-TODO
+TODO  explain `singleton` options.

 Proper Test
 -----